lozia/RunningBalance/README.md

 ## Description
-Our project is a balance calculator.
-Users can view income and expense details, total value and balance, and add or delete an income or expense.
-Each detail contains information such as time, category, description, etc., which can help users better manage income and expenditure records.
+Our project is a balance calculator that allows users to track their income and expenses.
+Users can view their income and expense details, total value, and current balance.
+They can also add or delete an income or expense record.
+Each detail includes information such as date, category, description, and more, providing users with a comprehensive overview of their finances.

+In addition to the financial tracking features, our project includes a dashboard that displays daily news and weather updates for user convenience.
+Furthermore, we have incorporated a pie chart visualization of expenses to help users easily identify areas where they may be overspending.

 ## User Story
 1. As a user, I want to be able to view my total income, expense and balance.
 2. As a user, I want to be able to view my latest income and expense records on the dashboard.